 Life in Puerto Escondido is built entirely around the playa.
 Whether you’re there to surf, fish, explore the wildlife, or simply kick back in the sand, you’ll find no shortage of beach offerings.
 To that end, here are a few experiences that stand out.

-Hit the Beach
+Hit the beach

 While there are several beaches to choose from, which is right for you depends on what you’re looking for.
-Check out the stunning cove of Carrizalillo for a more laid-back swimming experience, or to find some quick surfing lessons (more on surfing lessons below).
+Check out the stunning cove of Carrizalillo for a more laid-back swimming experience or to find some quick surfing lessons (more on surfing lessons below).
 At the next cove east, you’ll find Puerto Angelito, which leans hard into family friendliness and on-beach food options.
-Playa Principal is where you’ll find the marina, where you can charter a boat for fishing or watching whales, dolphins, and sea turtles.
+Playa Principal is the marina, where you can charter a boat for fishing or watching whales, dolphins, and sea turtles.
 Zicatela is the main party beach and offers world-class surfing waves, but it’s only open to surfing during certain parts of the year.
-Finally to the southeast is La Punta, a hippie-centric, semi-protected cove where you can swim, surf, order drinks and food from beachside restaurants, or jump in on a game of volleyball.
+Finally, to the southeast is La Punta, a hippie-centric, semi-protected cove where you can swim, surf, order drinks and food from beachside restaurants, or jump in on a game of volleyball.

 About 20 minutes north of Puerto Escondido is a lagoon where you can experience the vibrant glow of bioluminescent plankton, along with a variety of birds and other wildlife.
 There are many tour companies that will take you to explore the lagoon via boat, kayak, or stand-up paddleboard.